trentm/minimalist-python-module/README.txt

 have the "setup.py" and other supportive ".py" files unintentionally get on the import path.
 Separates the important code from the chaf.

+@voidspace: I still don't like the "lib" dir.

 # I want to use "README.md" for Markdown rendering on github.com

 Then you'll need to add a "MANIFEST.in" for "python setup.py sdist" to pick